This is some hopefully useful information about the local 'hood. If there is a star (*) next to an item,

 Tesco Express.
 If you continue up

-about a mile that way there is a very large Sainsburys just before the canal.
+Ladbroke Grove about a mile that way there is a very large Sainsburys just before the canal.
+Though it's being rebuilt soon to make way for new luxury flats.
 If you're looking for something a little more

 Drug Stores: Chana Chemist is just across from the Ladbroke Grove Station,and Blenheim Pharmacy